travetto/travetto/module/cli/README.md

 ```

 ## VSCode Integration
 By default, cli commands do not expose themselves to the VSCode extension, as the majority of them are not intended for that sort of operation.
 [RESTful API](https://github.com/travetto/travetto/tree/main/module/rest#readme "Declarative api for RESTful APIs with support for the dependency injection module.") does expose a cli target `run:rest` that will show up, to help run/debug a rest application.
 Any command can mark itself as being a run target, and will be eligible for running from within the [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=arcsine.travetto-plugin).
+This is achieved by setting the `runTarget` field on the [@CliCommand](https://github.com/travetto/travetto/tree/main/module/cli/src/decorators.ts#L20) decorator.
+This means the target will be visible within the editor tooling.

 **Code: Simple Run Target**
 ```typescript